-To find out more about community involvement in energy, leaders from the coalition set out to Germany to see first-hand how communities there have come together to save and generate energy.
-Germany produces over 20 per cent of its electricity from renewable sources, with communities generating about a quarter of this.
-In the UK, less than 1 per cent of renewable electricity is generated by communities.
+To find out more about community involvement in energy, leaders from the Coalition set out to Germany in 2011 to see first-hand how communities there have come together to save and generate energy.
+Germany produces over 20% of its electricity from renewable sources, with communities generating about a quarter of this.
+In the UK, less than 1% of renewable electricity is generated by communities.
 The Coalition concluded that they want the UK to dramatically increase this figure by 2020 and set out to distil the benefits and principles for community energy in the vision.

 The visits raised important questions about what the right kind of models are for the UK.
-We later tested these out and drafted the vision for community energy with a wider set of organisations and communities back in the UK at a workshop in the National Trust’s community-run Sutton House.
-Here we also premiered the tour video that you can watch below, and listened to pioneering UK communities who talked about their experiences.
+We later tested these out and drafted the vision for community energy with a wider set of organisations and communities back in the UK, at a workshop in the National Trust’s community-run Sutton House.

 This growing coalition is now committed to promote community energy with members and wider stakeholders as a powerful voice.

-The vision was launched in February 2012 at a roundtable meeting on delivering community energy with the signatories and the UK Secretary of State for Energy and Climate Change, Chris Huhne MP, at Church House in London.
+The vision was launched in February 2012 at a roundtable meeting on delivering community energy with the signatories and the UK Secretary of State for Energy and Climate Change at Church House in London.

-The signatories will continue to work together to make the vision a reality and enable all communities to collectively play a substantial role in creating a secure, clean and affordable energy supply.
-Projects are taking off across the country.
-Click the link on the left to read the full vision, see who has signed up and let us know if you interested in joining us.
+The signatories continue to work together to make the vision a reality and enable all communities to collectively play a substantial role in creating a secure, clean and affordable energy supply.